st-tech/zr-obp/docs/poc.rst

 We first evaluate well-known off-policy estimators with the ground-truth performance of a counterfactual policy.
 We then use these OPE estimators to evaluate a counterfactual logistic bandit policies.

-Formal implementations of the following PoCs are available at `examples <https://github.com/st-tech/zr-obp/blob/master/examples/obd/>`_.
+Formal implementations of the following PoCs are available at `examples <https://github.com/st-tech/zr-obp/blob/master/examples/examples_with_obd/>`_.

 Evaluation of Off-Policy Evaluation
 ----------------------------------------

 As an example of the evaluation of OPE, we select the best off-policy estimator among DM, IPW, and DR.
-For this purpose, we empirically evaluate their performance as follows (for each campaign separately):
+For this purpose, we empirically evaluate their estimation accuracies as follows (for each campaign separately):

 1. For each of the Random and Bernoulli TS policies, independently sample the data collected by that policy *with replacement* (bootstrap sampling).
 2. Estimate the ground-truth value of each policy :math:`\pi` by the empirical mean of clicks collected by that policy: :math:`V^{\pi} = (T^{\pi})^{-1} \sum_{t=1}^{T^{\pi}} Y_t`, where :math:`T^{\pi}` is the size of bandit feedback of policy :math:`\pi`.